What's your name?

 Changes: now the button on the left says NOT INTERESTED (this is for people who simply don’t want to signup) and the button on the right says NOT NOW.

-You see, most visitors are interested, they just might not be ready this very moment.
+You see, most visitors are interested, they just might not be ready at this very moment.
 In my scenario, this pop-up message appeared while I was reading their Travel Mug (link) details.
 So while I am interested in a 10% discount (who wouldn’t be) I had to get rid of the message because it was blocking my mobile view.

-Functionality: when people pick NOT NOW the pop-up will disappear immediately and return later (this could be set based on time on site or number of pages visited).
+Functionality: when people pick NOT NOW the pop-up will disappear immediately and return later (this could be set based on time on site or the number of pages visited).
 The next time the user is much more likely to convert.

 An Added Benefit: